REST API

 Recommended.
 Do this tutorial, because nearly all other tutorials need some shell scripting, sooner or later.

-Moreover, almost all programmers prefer to save often-needed commands, with preferred command line options, in small shellscripts.
+Moreover, almost all programmers prefer to save often-needed commands, with preferred command line options, in small shell scripts.

 Powershell

 Powershell 6 script: for quick and dirty command-line processing on Windows.
-Here, csv file export.
+Here, CSV file export.

 R